SonarSource/sonar-.net-documentation/README.md

 6. <a name="installLatestPluginAnchor"></a>**Download and install latest SonarQube C# plugin**

 	- Download the latest sonar-csharp-plugin-X.Y.jar.
 At the time of writing, all versions of the C\# plugin are available from the [C\# Plugin](http://redirect.sonarsource.com/plugins/csharp.html) page, on the SonarQube site.
-	- Use version 4.1 or higher of the plugin (version 4.0 of the plugin supported the pre-release version of SonarQube MSBuild Runner).
+	- Use version 4.1 or higher of the plugin.
 	- Locate the directory into which the SonarQube was installed e.g. **C:\\SonarQube\\SonarQube-5.1\\**.
 This directory will have an **extensions\\plugins\\** subdirectory.
 	- Copy **sonar-csharp-plugin-X.Y.jar** to this directory from the downloaded package above.
 	- Right-click the sonar sonar-csharp-plugin-X.Y.jar and select properties.